AgileDataScienceUB/ADS2/README.md

 Given the user characteristics, recomends the neighborhood that better fits its necesities

 ### DEMO
-To access the demo, you can go here: https://frontend-whereshouldilive.herokuapp.com/
+To access the demo, you can go here: https://frontend-whereshouldilive.herokuapp.com/ (works with Chrome)